taylorterry3/dc-public-data/reports/arrest_report.md

 ## Background

 MPD recently made its annual public release of adult arrest data, covering 19,263 arrests in 2024.
 This data represents the first full year of data available since Chief Smith took office in November of 2023, and reveals major changes in policing strategy over that timeframe.

-This report begins with some aggregate data and analysis, and also includes appendices with tables and charts for each Ward, Police District, ANC, and PSA.
+This brief report includes a few pages of analysis of trends citywide and by Ward, focused on changes from 2023 to 2024.
+The rest of the pages are a series of appendices with a tables and chart of arrest trends for each Ward, Police District, ANC, and PSA for those who want to see a more local view.

 This adult arrest data is taken from the Open Data DC website.
 DC resident and data scientist Taylor Terry maintains an archive of this and other DC public data at https://github.com/taylorterry3/dc-public-data.
 The code used to generate this report is also available in that repository.
-This version of the report was generated on April 11, 2025.
+This version of the report was generated on April 25, 2025.
 This report, including any updated versions, is available in Google Drive at bit.ly/4iG0Uht.

 Taylor can be reached at taylor.terry@gmail.com.